Euro 2024: Deutsche Bahn took on too much, minister says – DW – 07/12/2024

 While Deutsche Bahn is often derided for frequent delays and cancellations within Germany, the glare of an international tournament brought the company's reputation for tardiness to a wider audience.

-Deutsche Bahn apologized to fans earlier in the tournament, admitting that it was "not currently offering the quality that everyone deserves."
+Deutsche Bahn apologized to fans early in the tournament, admitting that it was "not currently offering the quality that everyone deserves."

 What did the minister say?